argentsea/docfx/tutorials/configuration.md

 The root JSON section for SQL shard connections is `SqlShardSets`.
 This is an array of shard sets, each of which has an array of shards.
 Presumably, most applications will not require multiple shard sets, but the capability exists if required.

-Each shard set has two require properties.
-The `ShardSetName` property is how the shard set retrieved from within the application, so the characters must *exactly* match.
-The `DefaultShardId` value determines which shard to use when creating new records.
+Each shard set has two required properties:

+* The `ShardSetName` property is how the shard set retrieved from within the application, so the characters must *exactly* match.
+* The `DefaultShardId` value can be used to determine which shard should be used when this client creates new records.

 ````json
 {